 Augenbeobachtung 1 und 2-1 (Naked eye observation 1 and 2-1)

-Here, I explore a method of working in meteorology – naked eye observation – that has been practised at several thousand observatories all over the world for more than a century.
-It is employed to document weather phenomena and cloud patterns.
-As no technical device has been invented as yet that can classify clouds automatically, people observe the sky themselves and classify the clouds in this way.
-These subjective cloud observations are encoded according to an internationally standardized cipher and entered into an observation diary.
-These data are utilized world-wide for scientific models of weather forecasting.
+Here, I explore a method of working in meteorology – naked eye observation – that has been practiced at several thousand observatories all over the world for more than a century.
+It is used to document weather phenomena and cloud patterns.
+Since no technical device has yet been invented that can classify clouds automatically, this is still carried out by individual people observing the sky.
+Subjective cloud observations are encoded according to an internationally standardized cipher and entered into an observation diary.
+The data are utilized world-wide for scientific models of weather forecasting.

 Based on the approach of naked eye observation, I develop an artistic process that elucidates the transition from observations into a system.
 I replace the observation of the clouds in the sky with a view into the cloud diary in which the Latin names for cloud classification are recorded.
 What do they tell me?
 I translate them into drawings without thinking of clouds as I do so; the drawings are free associations with the Latin terms.
 I fold the works produced in this way according to the same principle in each case and stack them chronologically.